risvanthkm/SYSAD_TASK1/README.md

 - **`secureVault.sh`** - Configures ACLs for the `/opt/Bashrot_vault` directory with group-based access control and creates an intentional vulnerability inside the vault.
 - **`generateLore.sh`** - Background process that filters bad words using `sed`, generates Base64-encoded words, and stores them in the vault.
 - **`collectTax.sh`** - Monitors disk usage by bashers, removes oversized files from basher directories, and logs activity.
-- **`verifyHeist.sh`** - Monitors `Drop_Zone` directories of bashers for encoded word files and alerts all users when bashers successfully extract target words from the vault.
+- **`verifyHeist.sh`** - Monitors `Drop_Zone` directories of bashers for encoded word files and alerts all users when bashers successfully extract the target word.
 - **`trendSetters.sh`** - Computes dynamic leaderboard scores based on streak, clutch, and decay factors.
 - **`wipeTimeline.sh`** - Removes vault contents and basher files without affecting the directory, resets ACLs, and recreates the vault.
 - **`LPenalty.sh`** - Monitors harmful commands executed by bashers and demotes users to a restricted shell (`rbash`) if the penalty threshold is exceeded.